Illithor/learn-java/MOOC.md

 4. Logging:
  Android has six logging levels: `Assert`, `Error`, `Warning`, `Info`, `Debug` and `Verbose`.
  While filter the levels, you can only see the level that matches or the levels above the current level.

+## Module 3
+- `CPU` (central processing unit), the main component of a computer system.
+ - `ALU` (arithmatic logic unit), which does all the mathematical and logic computations.
+ - control unit, directs what happens.
+- Memory
+ - `RAM` (random access memory)
+ - `ROM` (read only memory)
+ - high speed cache
+- Input devices, that allow users to put information into the computer.
+- Output devices, that allow the computer to provide information back to the user.

+1. `RAM` stores the running program.
+2. A `bit` is a binary digit that stores either 0 or 1.
+ A `byte` = 8 `bit`s, every `byte` has a unique address.
+3. Java is a bit different from ither languages: its compiler does not produce object code that only runs on a particular computer.
+Instead, the Java compiler produces what is known as a byte-code, which is object code for a hypothetical computer, or what we call a virtual machine.
+This byte-code is a low level code that can run on **any computer** that has a piece of software known as the Java Virtual Machine (`JVM`).